simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 https://pnptesting.azurewebsites.net/api/PnPHttpTrigger?site=pnpazurefunc

 ```
-In the browser you should now have received a message that the Team have been created.
+In the browser, you should now have received a message that the Team has been created.

 ## After
 ![afterteam](./postteams.jpg)

 # Finishing words
-Next post will be about securing the Function App with Azure AD.
+The next post will be about securing the Function App with Azure AD.